 1. Overall Description:

 RAN2 discussed UE paging subgrouping as part of the Rel-17 work on UE power saving enhancement (see RP-200938).
-On paging subgrouping, the following provides the detailed agreements below for the 2 approaches (CN-assigned subgrouping and UE ID-based subgrouping):
+On paging subgrouping, the following provides the detailed agreements for the 2 approaches (CN-assigned subgrouping and UE ID-based subgrouping):

-Assume that one subgroup indication refer to either CN assigned subgroups or UE-ID based subgroup (no overlapping)
+Assume that one subgroup indication refers to either CN-assigned subgroups or UE ID-based subgroup (no overlapping)

-Both UE ID based and CN based subgrouping can be supported simultaneously in a cell, it is allowed to just support one of them.
+Both UE ID-based and CN-assigned subgrouping can be supported simultaneously in a cell, it is allowed to just support one of them.

-The total number of CN-assigned subgroups that is used is not fixed can be configured up to 8 (e.g. by OAM).
+The total number of CN-assigned subgroups that is used is not fixed and can be configured up to 8 (e.g. by OAM).
 No impact on signalling is assumed.

-RAN introduces a new parameter Nsg-UEID to indicate its support of UE-ID based subgrouping.
+RAN introduces a new parameter Nsg-UEID to indicate its support of UE ID-based subgrouping.

 RAN does not support any type of subgrouping if its configuration for subgrouping is either absent or nullified (e.g. subgroupsNumPerPO is either absent or set to zero).
 FFS for the signalling details.

-We assume separate indications for UE capability of CN based subgrouping and UEID based subgrouping.
+We assume separate indications for UE capability of CN-assigned subgrouping and UE ID-based subgrouping.

-UE’s capability of supporting the UE ID based subgrouping is reported to RAN by AS UE capability signalling while R2 assumes that UE’s capability of supporting the CN-assigned subgrouping is reported to CN by NAS signalling.
+UE’s capability of supporting the UE ID-based subgrouping is reported to RAN by AS UE capability signalling while R2 assumes that UE’s capability of supporting the CN-assigned subgrouping is reported to CN by NAS signalling.

 RAN2 also discussed the Paging Early Indication, and agreed to the following: